alephium/build-smart-contracts-in-ralph/docs/index.md

 The UTXO (Unspent Transaction Output) model and the Account model represent two fundamentally different paradigms for managing blockchain state and transactions, each offering unique advantages and trade-offs.

 The UTXO model, introduced by Bitcoin, treats transactions as a series of digital cash transfers.
-Each transaction consumes previous unspent outputs and creates new ones, similar to how physical cash is exchanged.
-When you spend money, you use up existing bills (inputs) and may receive change back (outputs).
+Each transaction consumes previous unspent outputs and creates new ones, similar to how physical coin is exchanged.
+When you spend money, you use up existing coins (inputs) and may receive change back (outputs).
 This model offers several compelling benefits.
 Since UTXOs can be processed independently, the system enables natural parallelization for transaction validation.
 The model also enhances privacy as users can use different addresses for each transaction.
 Additionally, it allows for efficient batching of multiple payments into single transactions.
 Most importantly, the UTXO model has proven its security through Bitcoin's decade-plus history of securing billions in value.

 However, the UTXO model has significant limitations when it comes to smart contract development.
 The lack of persistent state between transactions makes it difficult to implement complex business logic.
 For example, tracking aggregated data such as a counter across transactions is challenging, even though it is a common scenario in modern smart contracts.
 Furthermore, the expressiveness of the UTXO scripting language is often deliberately restricted to enhance security.